Buda Castle is the centerpiece of Budapest Castle District and has historical monuments, Museums, and stunning views all around.

 Holy Trinity Square (Szentháromság Tér in Hungarian) is the central square on Castle Hill.

-It is an ideal meeting place for locals and visitors alike, offering 360 degrees views of the Buda Castle Hill, Buda Royal Palace, Fisherman’s Bastion, Matthias Church, and the Old City Hall.
+It is an ideal meeting place for locals and visitors, offering 360-degree views of the Buda Castle Hill, Buda Royal Palace, Fisherman’s Bastion, Matthias Church, and the Old City Hall.

-Do not miss out on the Holy Trinity Statue, which was built by the locals to keep the Black Plague away.
+Do not miss out on the Holy Trinity Statue, built by the locals to keep the Black Plague away.

 Andrew Hess Square

-The name of this famous Square is after the first printer of books in Buda-Andrew Jess.
+This famous Square is named after the first printer of books in Buda-Andrew Jess.

 The points of interest at this Square are – St. Nicholas Tower, Pope Innocent XI monument, and ‘Vörös sün’ (the Red Hedgehog).